nikimanoledaki/gitops-energy-usage-notes/README.md

 ---

-## [Update] The final version of this project can be found here: https://github.com/nikimanoledaki/sustainability-journey-with-gitops
+## [Update] The latest version of this project can be found here: https://github.com/nikimanoledaki/sustainability-journey-with-gitops

 ---